etases/EduBlock.Report/Requirement.md

 * **Actors:** Teacher
 * **Preconditions:**
   * Teacher has an account.
-* **Postconditions:** System login teacher to EduBlock.
+* **Post Conditions:** System login teacher to EduBlock.
 * **Flow of Events:**
-  * Teacher go to EduBlock.
+  * Teacher goes to EduBlock.
-  * Teacher go to login page.
+  * Teacher goes to login page.
-  * Teacher enter username and password.
+  * Teacher enters username and password.
-  * Teacher click "Login" button.
+  * Teacher clicks "Login" button.
-  * System authorize and login teacher to EduBlock.
+  * System authorizes and login teacher to EduBlock.
 * **Alternate Flow:**
   * System displays error notification if the username or password is incorrect.
 * **Exception:**